MediaSavvy/MediaSavvy_Wiki/Wiki/index.md

 # 🗣️ Frequently Asked Questions:

 ::: details Can I contribute?
 No, not at the moment.
-I will allow contribution sometime in the future.
+I will allow contributions sometime in the future.
 :::

 ::: details Can I donate?